Found in Europe:

 Click here to see the Newsday Youtube video about the bracelet.

 On 4 November 2010, Robbie Kerver found the bracelet of S/Sgt.
 Louis M. Slanina at Overloon, Netherlands.
 He tried to locate him, but he had died in 2009.
-But Robbie was able to found Louis Slanina's daughter to let her know about the bracelet.
+But Robbie was able to find Louis Slanina's daughter to let her know about the bracelet.

 Return to top of "Found in Europe" page